William F. Dunne: Political career

-Dunne's opposition to the Council made him popular in Butte, and Silver Bow County elected him to the Montana House of Representatives in November 1918.
-He ran on the Democrat ticket as a Nonpartisan League candidate.
+Dunne's opposition to the council made him popular in Butte, and Silver Bow County elected him to the Montana House of Representatives in November 1918.
+He ran on the Democratic ticket as a Nonpartisan League candidate.
 During his term, he introduced a worker's compensation bill, but a committee watered it down to the point that Dunne himself voted against it.
 He also sponsored a resolution demanding that U.S. troops be withdrawn from Russia, where they supported the anti-Communist side in the Russian Civil War.
 Dunne's trial for sedition took place during his legislative term, causing his absence from nearly half of the legislature's working sessions.
 Burton K. Wheeler served as Dunne's defense attorney.
 Following a three-day trial, during which Dunne was blasted as a "Bolshevist and an agitator," Dunn was convicted and fined $5,000.
 Upon this verdict, the legislature considered expelling Dunne but waited for him to appeal his case.
 Dunne won his appeal; the Montana Supreme Court acquitted him in May 1920 on the grounds of judicial error.
 The judge in the case had not allowed the defense to ask prospective jurors whether they could vote for acquittal if they should entertain a reasonable doubt that Dunne's editorial was "calculated to incite or inflame resistance" to the Montana state council of defense.

 In February 1920, Dunne entered the race for mayor of Butte.
 Dunne's sedition trial had earned him popular local support, and he won the primary.
 The mayor and city council cited "irregularities," which they did not specify, and recounted the votes.
 They claimed to discover an error and declared Dunne's opponent the winner by a margin of 108 votes.
 Dunne announced that he would run as an independent in the election, and at the same time he demanded a recount.
 These actions cancelled each other out destroyed his chance of victory.
 Dunne ran for another term in the state legislature in the fall of 1920, but he lost his bid.